dataarjun/Training_Contents/README.md

 # GIT and DEVOPS Training

+## how to create ssh key for github

+>
+$ ls -al ~/.ssh
+# Lists the files in your .ssh directory, if they exist
+generate ssh key github

+>
+$ ssh-keygen -t ed25519-sk -C "your_email@example.com"

+### add ssh keys to github
+>
+    1. ssh-keygen -o -t rsa -C "your_email@example.com"
+    2. Press return for each option
+    3. cat ~/.ssh/id_rsa.pub               # This is your public key file ends with .pub
+    4. Copy the entire cat's output on "Settings - SSH and GPG keys - New SSH key" on GitHub
+    5.

 ## Ensure you have a Github account created.
 ### Github Account Creation Steps:
 1. Open https://github.com in a web browser, and then select Sign up.